doorfortyfour/DataboxDocumentation/docs/GettingStarted.md

 ### Getting started

-1. Right click in the project view and select Create -> Databox -> New Databox Object
+1. Right click in the project view and select `Create / Databox / New Databox Object`

 ### .NET 4.x